madbomb122/BlackViperScript/README.md

 **A:** By default windows blocks ps1 scripts, you can use one of the following
          1. Use the bat file to run the script (recommended)
          2. On an admin powershell console `Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted`

-**Q:** Who do I contact about the Service Configurations or an issue with the configuration?
-**A:** Any "technical" issues (or why something is set one way or another) can be directed to Black Viper himself.

 **Q:** Why does you script not change the service *BLAH*?
 **A:** You didnt select the All option, it's not a default windows service, cant be changed, or some other good reason.